Chiang Kai-shek College: Narra Campus

 The college and graduate school are now located at the nine-story Narra Building.
 Its facilities include chemistry laboratory and gyms.
 A gymnasium in Narra Campus is named after Chinese-Filipino community leader Benjamin Chua Jr.

 The Narra Campus now houses the Senior High School as well.
 In pursuance of the K-12 curriculum, the school implemented a Bridging Program in 2015 to shorten the transition to the K-12 by temporarily implementing a trimestral school year.
 With the Grade 10 (formerly Fourth Year graduating students) successfully promoted to Grade 11, the Senior High School classes were transferred to the Narra Campus in 2016 under the headship of Dr. Raymond Datuon.
 Under the K-12, the Narra Campus offers the three major tracks (ABM, STEM and HUMSS) as well as the core and specialized courses.
 In 2017, with Dr. Datuon moving to another school, the headship was assigned to Mr. Fidel Savares.

 New Campus

 The new campus will be built on a 10-hectare lot in South Forbes Golf City Silang, Cavite.
 The lot was donated by Ambassador K. C Ng, an alumnus of the school.

+Athletics

+CKSC teams, known as the Blue Dragons, compete in several major leagues, including the Women's National Collegiate Athletic Association (WNCAA) and the Metro Manila Tiong Lian Basketball Association.